How To Boil Crawfish: With Helpful Tips

 This is one way you can approach the peel.
 I know it can be a struggle if you're new to eating boiled crawfish, but don't give up.
 Let your hunger push you to learn your own peeling technique.

-You can also suck the heads or use your finger to retrieve the insides for the fat and more of the spicy juice flavor.
+You can also suck the heads or use your finger to retrieve the insides for more fat and a stronger spicy juice flavor.
 This was my grandmother's way, but not for me!

 FAQs